 Our results suggest that slow recovery of the Apalachicola River Gulf Sturgeon population is most likely attributable to erosion of age structure at the end of directed Gulf Sturgeon harvest.
 While the majority of Gulf Sturgeon fishing occurred around the turn of the 20th century, fishing did not end in Florida until 1984.
 While Florida landings throughout the 20th century were low (about 5,000 kg landed statewide vs. the peak landings of 156,000 kg in 1902), landings that occur following population collapse were likely removing a large proportion of the population.
 Ahrens and Pine (2014) estimated annual Apalachicola River Gulf Sturgeon apical exploitation rates approached 1 in the late 1950s.
 As Scenario 2 demonstrates, if the Gulf Sturgeon population was not as severely depleted at fishery closure, recovery would likely be more rapid (Figure 2).

 A key result in our study, also identified by Hutchings and Reynolds (2004), is that while fishery removals are largely the cause of population decline, restricting fishing alone is not always enough to allow population recovery.
-Atlantic Sturgeon A. oxyrinchus SRA modeling shows a similar decline and slow population recovery rate after the end of harvest (ASMFC 2017).
+Atlantic Sturgeon A. oxyrinchus oxyrinchus SRA modeling shows a similar decline and slow population recovery rate after the end of harvest (ASMFC 2017).
 The reason for this can be seen in a closer examination of the effects of simulated collapse and recovery on the numbers-at-age of a Gulf Sturgeon population (Figure 6), where harvest eroded population age-structure over time, and at the end of the fishery only younger individuals remain.
 The slow recovery time predicted by our model and exhibited by other populations is likely a result of populations rebuilding their age-structure and spawning capacity (Walters et al. 2008; Figure 6).
 This suggests that numbers of Gulf Sturgeon will recover in advance of the biomass and reproductive capacity of the population, meaning that a population that has recovered in terms of abundance may not be recovered in terms of age-structure.
 This is an important conservation consideration.

 Assessing possible conservation and recovery actions